flypaperwhale/cart263/Exercises/E5-haiku-generator++/README.md

-# Template p5 project

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+# Haiku Generator ++

+This program is built off of Pippin's Haiku Generator.

+It should prompt the user for 1 word, which should flavor the generated poem.

+The poems should have a gothic feel.

+I will try to make the esthetics gothic too (reds, purples, blacks, oranges).
+Maybe have an image of the user's prompt.